blaenk/blaenk.github.io/provider/notes/cpp.markdown

 };
 ```

-The compiler sometimes defines copy-control members --- that it would have otherwise synthesized --- as **deleted** for the following reasons:
+The compiler sometimes defines copy-control members, which it would have otherwise synthesized, as **deleted** for the following reasons:

 * **destructor**: if a member has a deleted or inaccessible destructor, e.g. `private`
 * **copy constructor**: if a member has a deleted or inaccessible copy constructor **or** if a member has a deleted or inaccessible destructor